CS540-22/news/README.md

 1. Software measurement
 1. Software tools
 1. Basics of Big Data inclding shell scripting
-1. Basics of the cloud
+1. Basics of the cloud computing
+1. Advanced software process

 The semester-long group project will involve building an open source software tool that utilizes software development data to